Installing a Promise

 The above command will give an output similar to:

-If your outputs do not align with the expected, please refer back to Installing Kratix.
+If your outputs do not align with the above, please refer back to Installing Kratix.

 With that, you have all the pieces you need to install your first Promise!